TobiasMaterzok/SessileDropContactAngle/README.md

 This tool provides an automatic, precise and readable approach to determine the contact angle, a critical parameter in the study of numerous physical and chemical processes like wetting, adsorption, and surface tension phenomena.

+### If you use SessileDropContactAngle in your work, please cite the following paper:

+Materzok, T.; Canestraight, A.; Gorb, S.; Müller-Plathe, F. ["How Does Gecko Keratin Stick to Hydrophilic and Hydrophobic Surfaces in the Presence and Absence of Water?
+An Atomistic Molecular Dynamics Investigation"](https://doi.org/10.1021/acsnano.2c08627).
+ACS Nano 2022, 16 (11), 19261–19270.

 ## Overview